All Episodes

 Yeah, I think he is.

-Uh they'll shoot a lot of times and they'll make a few hits.
+They'll shoot a lot of times and they'll make a few hits.

-I think it's gonna be a success.
+I think it's going to be a success.

-And incidentally, uh the troops that we've got over there standing up these Iraqi forces right now are doing a superb job.
+And incidentally, the troops that we've got over there standing up these Iraqi forces right now are doing a superb job.

-Uh they've got uh we've got a higher quality military, I think, than we've ever had.
+We've got a higher quality military, I think, than we've ever had.

-And the forces that are actually in the thickest fighting, the American forces, have the highest reenlistment rates.
+And the forces that are actually in the thickest fighting, the American forces, have the highest re-enlistment rates.

 So they're hanging in there.